brittAnderson/histPsychol/_build/html/_sources/earlyGermans.rst.txt

 2.1.3 The Würzburg School
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Külpe's enduring reputation comes from his association with the Würzburg school.
 The laboratory there represented a counterweight to Wundt's narrow interpretation of the permissible use of introspection in psychological research, and also represented a significant challenge to Wundt's scientific theory of the mental.
 For Wundt consciousness was an amalgam of sensation, feeling, and image.
 The group at Würzburg challenged this idea, putting particular pressure on the necessity of the image.
 In a series of experiments highlighting what today we could call *mental set* they demonstrated that task instructions could affect perceptual and conscious experience without any concomitant imagery.
 Conscious experience was characterized, by Wundt and similar thinkers, as having only duration, intensity, quality, and extensity (a spatial character). *Thought content* did not have these characteristics and was a suspect conscious element.
 Further, Wundtians felt that the introspective procedures of Külpe and collaborators was describing what had happened instead of the happening itself.
 A relatively contemporary discussion of this controversy of "imageless thought" can be found in `Ogden, 1911 (pdf) <http://psycnet.apa.org/journals/bul/8/6/183.pdf>`_, and a later discussion by `Boring (pdf) <http://psycnet.apa.org/journals/bul/50/3/169.pdf>`_.
-A more modern and full discussion of the school by someone at Würzburg (Hoffman) can be found as a pdf `here <http://www.psychologie.uni-wuerzburg.de/w_schule/WSCHOOL2a.pdf>`_.
+A more modern and full discussion of the school from `Würzburg (Hoffman) <http://www.psychologie.uni-wuerzburg.de/w_schule/WSCHOOL2a.pdf>`_ is available.

 2.1.4 Contributions
 ^^^^^^^^^^^^^^^^^^^